ehrpg/rules/docs/vesselcombat.md

 The attacker would miss his target, because of the high distance involved.

+If the attacker hits, he has now two options: Dodge the attack, or in some cases use defensive measures (such as point defence) to negate the attack.

 # Point Defence

 The point defence of a ship can be used to destroy small vessels or missiles that are to close.
 At these distances, range has no impact on the hit difficulty anymore.
-A fighter pilot may use his piloting skill to dodge the point defence, while smart missiles can use their attack modifier in place of a piloting skill.
+A fighter pilot may use his piloting skill to dodge the point defence.
+To destroy an incoming missile the pilot must hit the missile, by pitting an attack with the point defence against the missiles attack.
+If the pilot succeeds the missile is destroyed.

+# Dodging in space

+To dodge an attack or targeting missle in space, the pilot pits his piloting skill and the speed of his vessel against the attack.
+Just like normal _melee combat_ me may use his reaction to dodge, without incurring a penalty.
+If he is out of actions for this turn, the pilot can still dodge but incurs a cumulative -2 penalty for each additional dodge attempt.

+# Missiles

+Tracking missiles are treated as pilots, as their targeting AI is used to steer the missle to its target.
+To dodge a missile, a pilot pits his piloting skill and his vessel's speed, against the missile's speed and piloting skill.

+Most missiles, if evaded, will make a u-turn and attack one more in the next combat round.
+Unless otherwise specified, the missile is considered out of fuel after its second attack has failed again.

 # Dealing Damage

 After determining if you hit your target, you can deal damage to the enemy.
 If the enemy has shields, the shield value is lowered by the damage dealt.
 If the damage does not exceed the shields value, you do not have to roll which module is hit.
 Also, if the enemies armour value is greater than the damage you would deal, no damage is dealt instead.
 Additionally, weapons that can't penetrate a certain armour type won't deal any damage either.
-If the enemy has no shields, or the shields get depleted by a single attack, roll 2d6, to determine the location hit on the enemies vessel.
+If, after shields and armour, there is still damage left, roll the appropriate dice to determine the location you have it the vessel.
+See the list of vessels, for details on what dice to roll and for a look up table on where you have hit the vessel.

 Damage for modules is tracked separately from the vessel.
-While lowering a vessel to 0 HP disables it or destroys it at -HP, the same applies to modules, although destroying a module usually creates some secondary effect, for example explosions that damage the crew and the ship.
+While lowering a vessel to 0 HP disables it or destroys it at negative maximum HP, the same may apply to modules.
+See the list below on what happens if you damage a specific module.

 You can also try to attack a specific sub module of a ship, instead of rolling for the location on the vessel's table.
 This implies a penalty that's dependent on the modules size.
 The left outer column is specifies the attack, while the top row specifies the target.
 F.e., if a small vessel were to attack a capital vessel, it would impose a -4 on the DC.
 On the other hand, a large vessel attacking a small vessel would raise the DC by +6.

 |         | small | medium | large | capital |
 | ------- | ----- | ------ | ----- | ------- |